PipedreamHQ/pipedream/docs/docs/workflows/sharing/README.md

 ### Will copies of my workflow use my credits?

-**No**.
-Copied workflows have entirely separate versioning, connected accounts and billing.
+No. Copied workflows have entirely separate versioning, connected accounts, and billing.
 Sharing workflow copies is free, and the user of the copy usage is responsible for credit usage.
 Your original workflow is entirely separate from the copy.